hatcat/show.cpp/README.md

 To Do:

  - Enable selecting the resource directory as a command line option.
- - Add a re-enter key to restart an animation.

 Thanks to the io2d team for keeping things going, and to Hana Dusikova for prompting me to create a piece of open source C++ presentation software.